Top tips:

 4 | Completely disabled.
 Unable to carry out any self-care.
 Totally confined to a bed or chair. |

-- For BCLC stages 0 and A. Must have preserved liver function (Child Pugh A) with no significant portal hypertension (no varices, hepatic venous pressure gradient or HVPG <10 mmHg, platelets >100) and a normal bilirubin to avoid post-op liver failure
+- Must have preserved liver function (Child Pugh A) with no significant portal hypertension (no varices, hepatic venous pressure gradient or HVPG < 10 mmHg, platelets >100 or the combination of LSM-TE < 15 kPa and platelets > 150) and a normal bilirubin to avoid post-op liver failure

 - Recurrence occurs in 70% at 5 years